Benzillaist/hw7-fall-22/README.md

 **If you see this comment, then the autograder has not been published.
 Please be patient.**

+- There will be an intermediate due date on November 16th at 11:59PM.
+It will be optional, possibly extra credit.
+More details soon.
+- The final due date for the group submission wil be November 22nd at 6PM.

 Only a single member in your group needs to submit.
 After submitting, that group member should click the `Add Group Members` button on the bottom right of your screen to create a group submission.
 After adding your group members, Gradescope will recognize that the other members have submitted the assignment. **Do not forget to include them in the final submission.**

 - Run `npm run prettier:fix`